List of United States representatives from Kentucky

-The following is an alphabetical list of members of the United States House of Representatives from the commonwealth of Kentucky.
+The following is an alphabetical list of United States representatives from the commonwealth of Kentucky.
 For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Kentucky.
 The list of names should be complete as of June 4, 2020, but other data may be incomplete.